 Practicing my favourite yoga poses for wellbeing is one of my favourite ways to feel calm, strong, present, and at peace on Sunday afternoons.

 10. Paint your nails

 And if you’re anything like me then choosing a bright pop of colour also makes it something that will bring you smiles throughout the day – sometimes it’s the little things!

-11. Stay on top of your social self-care with a call a friend or relative
+11. Stay on top of your social self-care with a call a close friend or relative

 But you’re a grown up, right?
 So what?!